Esri/ember-cli-amd/README.md

       'put-selector','xstyle','dgrid'
     ],
     // Optional: the AMD configuration.
 It can be either an object or a file path.
 The path is relative to the root
-    // of the project as amdConfig: 'config/amd-config.js'.
+    // of the project as config: 'config/amd-config.js'.
 For the object properties, refer to either the dojo or the requirejs
-    // configuration documentation
+    // configuration documentation.
     config: {
     },
     // If using a local loader ('dojo' or 'rquirejs'), the path to the AMD library must be provided.